branner-courses/guido_data_analysis_tutorial/README.md

 ## Notes for Sarah Guido, [Hands-On Data Analysis with Python](http://www.oscon.com/oscon2014/public/schedule/detail/34254) Tutorial

-### Installation on Mac OS 10.9.4
+### Installation on Mac OS 10.9.4, Using Pip

+ * Dependencies:
+   * `Xcode` is necessary for its Command Line Tools.
- * Dependencies: the most important dependency is `gfortran`, available through Homebrew's version of `gcc`.
+   * The most important dependency is `gfortran`, available through Homebrew's version of `gcc`.

  * **Python 2**: